CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Simulation-error-Division-by-zero.md

 ## Cause

-We have not yet identified the cause, but it is likely caused by a mod or incompatiiblity between mods.
+We have not yet identified the cause, but it is likely caused by a mod or incompatibility between mods.

 The error will sometimes include `at TrafficManager.Custom.AI ...`.
 While TM:PE might be mentioned, it's not the cause of the error, it's just affected by the error.